Serbian leader lashes out at the West over Kosovo vote

 Tensions have simmered ever since.
 Kosovo’s independence is recognized by many Western countries, but it is opposed by Belgrade with the backing of Russia and China.
 EU-brokered talks have made little headway in recent years, although their leaders last month tentatively agreed on how to implement a EU-sponsored plan to normalize relations after decades of tensions.

-Vucic said he will “probably” take part in the next round of EU-mediated talks with Kosovo Prime Minister Albin Kurti, scheduled in Brussels on May 2, despite “expecting nothing” to come out of that meeting.
+Vucic said he will “probably” take part in the next round of EU-mediated talks with Kosovo’s Kurti, scheduled in Brussels on May 2, despite “expecting nothing” to come out of that meeting.

 “I’m afraid that this is a prelude to a much deeper crisis,” Vucic said.